Old Town Art Center Old Town Art Center

 About the Old Town Art Center

 Small class sizes allow students of all skill levels to take part in any given class.
 Instructors provide each individual student the amount of attention required.
 The focus is entirely on the visual arts – through drawing with pencils/charcoal and painting with oils, watercolor, pastels or acrylics.
-Figure Studio is open to all (these are drop-in classes and no advance registration is necessary).
 Sessions typically begin the first week of January, the last week of March and the first week of September.
 Short sessions are offered in the summer and toward the end of the year.
 Workshops are added periodically.
 Classes are offered during the day, at night and on weekends.
-A full class schedule will return in the Fall with studios, pastels and more.

 Art Class FAQs